 Zotero is a free and popular tool developed by academics for academics for managing bibliographies to share resources like PDFs.

-Using the Zotero website to access the readings will always work, but it’s seriously clunky.
-I HIGHLY recommend that you download and install Zotero on your computer, so you’ll have a much faster, convenient, and clearer interface to the readings.
-Use the “Standalone” version.
+Using the Zotero website to access the readings will always work, but it’s rather clunky.
+I HIGHLY recommend that you download and install Zotero on your computer, so you’ll have a much faster, convenient, and clearer interface to the readings that will always be available on your computer.
+Use the “Standalone” version, as it’s called.
 It is a small app that is entirely safe to install.

-While in the process of installing the Zotero app, you’ll have the option to link your installation of Zotero to your online zotero.org account.
+While in the process of installing the Zotero app, you’ll have the option to link the Zotero app to your online zotero.org account.
 Be sure to do this!
 If you complete the installation and have not told your Zotero app about your zotero.org account, go into the Zotero preferences menu (however you get to application preferences menus on your platform), and select the “Sync” tab.
 You can enter your username and password there.

 Once you have connected the Zotero app to your zotero.org account, you will see on the leftmost column of your Zotero display, near the bottom, a “Group Libraries” header, and you’ll see a folder with the name of our group library for the course; click on that to see all the readings for the semester.

 Double clicking an item opens a PDF, just like on zotero.org.

 If an item has multiple PDFs associated with it (like two book chapter scans), you’ll need to click on the arrow to the left of that item to see all the associated PDFs for that item.
 Then you can double click the one you want to open.
 Just double clicking the item opens whichever PDF comes first alphabetically (which normally works since there is normally just one PDF per item).

 If you’ve only recently joined the group library, Zotero will take a few minutes to download all the PDFs, but eventually you’ll have all of them on your computer.
 If I update the Zotero library with a new reading (or a better scan or something like that), you’ll automatically get it.